Discover Hunter Valley Breweries

 What is Beer?

 Beer is one of the oldest and most widely consumed types of alcoholic drink in the world, with a rich history spanning over 13,000 years.
 It is the third most popular drink overall after potable water and tea.
 Beer is produced by the brewing and fermentation of starches, mainly derived from cereal grains – most commonly from malted barley.
 During the brewing process, fermentation of the starch sugars in the wort produces ethanol and carbonation in the resulting beer.
 Most modern beer is brewed with hops, which add bitterness and other flavours as well as acting as a natural preservative and stabilizing agent.
-In commercial brewing, the natural carbonation effect is often removed during processing and replaced with forced carbonation.
-The strength of modern beer is usually around 4% to 6% alcohol by volume (ABV), although it may vary between 0.5% and 20%.
-Beer forms part of the culture of many nations and is associated with social traditions such as beer festivals, as well as a rich pub culture involving activities like pub crawling and pub trivia games.

 The 5 main ingredients in beer